SysKitTeam/docs-spdockit/product-updates/spdockit-9.md

+---
+title: SPDocKit 9 — Release Note
+description: >-
+  This article describes the new features, improvements, and bug fixes that are delivered in SPDocKit 9.
+author: Igor Mesarić
+date: 05/02/2019
+---

 # SPDocKit 9

 **SPDocKit 9** is a major release that comes with a bunch of new reports, dashboards, and other neat things.
 The list is long, so, let's get to it!